PowerCoders-Milan/js-objects-and-functions-joshua432png/ex-5/README.md

 Prompt the user to give you a language and call the function passing that language as an argument.

-Remember to print to the browser to cee if it works
+Remember to print to the browser to see if it works